UA Libraries Committees

 Shared Faculty and Staff Governance in University Libraries

-University Libraries is committed to the concept of shared faculty and staff governance, and actively seeks input from the library faculty and staff on a regular basis through standing committees, task forces, and working groups.
+University Libraries is committed to the concept of shared faculty and staff governance and actively seeks input from the library faculty and staff on a regular basis through standing committees, task forces, and working groups.
 Faculty librarians are encouraged to participate in strategic planning that helps advance University Libraries.
-Faculty and staff are also represented on a number of committees and task forces as well as through attendance at regular planning meetings.
+Faculty and staff are also represented on several committees and task forces as well as through attendance at regular planning meetings.
 The following list identifies some important ways in which library faculty and staff are regularly engaged within University Libraries, and where applicable provides names of current committee members.

 Faculty search committees

-Membership: Faculty are appointed to search committees by Dr. Donald Gilstrap, Dean of University Libraries.
+Membership: Faculty and staff are appointed to search committees by Dr. Donald Gilstrap, Dean of University Libraries.

 University Libraries Assessment Task Force

-In preparation for The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accreditation reaffirmation at The University of Alabama (2025), the University Libraries Assessment Task Force is charged with building upon and helping to reinforce a culture of assessment within University Libraries.
+The University Libraries Assessment Task Force is charged with building upon and helping to reinforce a culture of assessment within University Libraries.
 Meetings of this group provide a forum for assessment-related communications and planning across all library areas.

-Membership: Kevin Walker, Chair; Alice Daugherty, Emy Decker, Harold Goss, Karleigh Riesen, Michael Arthur.
+Membership: Dr. Kevin Walker, Chair; Dr. Alice Daugherty, Karleigh Riesen, Lindsey Lowry, Dr. Sarah Sahn, Lance Simpson, Jessica Robertson, Michael Arthur.

 University Libraries Collections Management Team